AbdulrhmanGoni/mecha_agent/README.md

 ## Features ✨

-- Creating multiple agents :robot:.
+- Creating multiple AI agents :robot:.
 - Giving each agent system instructions to customize its attitude :memo:.
-- Upload a dataset for an agent to answer questions based on it :file_folder:.
+- Upload a dataset for an agent so it answers questions based on the dataset :file_folder:.
-- Chatting with agents :speech_balloon:.
+- Chatting with agents locally to test it :speech_balloon:.
 - Saving chats histories :bookmark:.
+- Publishing agents to the public so people can chat with them :earth_africa:.
 - Creating and Managing API Keys to access the system from outside :key:.
-- The ability to interact with agents via API using API Keys 🧑‍💻.

 ## Get Started